MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows-whatsnew.md

 *Date published: 03/15/2019*

 - You can now set a display name for user accounts so you can save the same username with different passwords.
-- It is now possible to select an existing user account when adding Remote Resources.
+- It's now possible to select an existing user account when adding Remote Resources.
 - Fixed an issue where the client wasn't terminating correctly.
 - The client now properly handles being suspended when secondary windows are open.
 - Additional bug fixes.